ng329/rails-task-manager/README.md

 * Setup to run on local server

 ### Created for:
-Created as a part of Le Wagon web developmeny bootcamp.
+Created as a part of Le Wagon web development bootcamp.